 - All Agency entities, sites and locations follow the terms of this notice.
 Staff members at these entities, sites and locations may share health information with each other for treatment, payment or operations purposes as described in this notice.

 OUR PLEDGE REGARDING HEALTH INFORMATION

-We understand that health information about you and your health is personal and we are committed to protecting your privacy and health information.
-We create a record of the care and services you receive at UCS.
+We understand that health information about you and your health is personal.
+We are committed to protecting your privacy and health information about you.
+We create a record of the care and services you receive at the Agency.
 We need this record to provide you with quality care and to comply with certain legal requirements.
-This notice applies to all records of your care generated by the UCS whether made by agency personnel or your personal doctor.
+This notice applies to all of the records of your care generated by the Agency, whether made by Agency personnel or your personal doctor.
 Your personal doctor may have different policies or notices regarding the doctor’s use and disclosure of your health information created in the doctor’s office or clinic.

 This notice will tell you about the ways in which we may use and disclose health information about you.
 We also describe your rights and certain obligations we have regarding the use and disclosure of health information.

 - Make sure that health information that identifies you is kept private;

 - Give you this notice of our legal duties and privacy practices with respect to health information about you;